Pepcoders/Data-Science-Content-English/Pandas/README.md

 ## **Data Frame**
 ### constructor
-        - what is DataFreame
+        - why we need pandas DataFrame
-        - why we need DataFrame
+        - what is pandas DataFreame
-        - creating Dataframe
+        - how to create Dataframe
         - creating dataframe from sereis , dictionary
 ### Attributes and underlying data
         - index